 Doing the work

-So I translate the document by the proposed deadline and send the result (and TM file(s) if requested) and add that quotation to an invoice that I send at the end of the month.
+So I translated the document by the proposed deadline and sent the result (and TM file(s) if requested) and added that quotation to an invoice that I sent at the end of the month.
 They normally pay 30 days later.
-The annoying thing about this is that you won’t actually have the money for any work you do the first week of the month for about 2 months!
+The annoying thing about this is that you won't actually have the money for any work you do the first week of the month for about 2 months!
 This aspect of freelancing takes some getting used to!

 Note that a VAT number for your resident country (which can be applied for easily enough) is essential in order to get serious clients and for legal reasons.

 As you can see in the post about not needing to be rich to travel, I took this work with me no matter where I was.
 Once you can work from home, why can't that home be on the other side of the planet?
 Since my clients transferred payments to my bank account, I could take it out of an ATM in any country and use it there.